IONIS Education Group: History

 Since September 2013, the École des technologies numériques appliquées will start a new program in 2 years after French Baccalauréat which will be entirely free.
 250 tickets are available.
 The innovation is that there are graduate students who will pay for the students in training (250 euros per month during three years).

 For people without the Baccalauréat, a new campus of the Web@cademie will open in Lyon in September 2013.

 The year 2013 will see the new financial endowment of the group.
 It plans to launch new school in the areas of luxury, design and fashion.
 It also wants to develop day release or night school education for employees provided by companies by developing programs based on the 14 Master of Business Administration degrees of IONIS School of Technology and Management and the 11th of the ISG Business School.

 In February 2014, a new business school specialized in luxury, fashion and design called Moda Domani Institute is opened.

 In September 2014, a new digital and innovative campus will open in Paris (Le Marais-Bastille) bringing together the Institut supérieur européen de gestion group, Sup'Internet and E-Artsup.

 In 2020, the group bought the computer science institution Supinfo.

 In 2021, the group opened the artificial intelligence College IA Institut and the ISG Sport Business Management School dedicated to sport business.

 In 2023, IONIS group created ISG RH, a school dedicated to human resources and legal professions.

 In 2023, EPITA and Chang’An University announced the launch of a new joint Bachelor’s program in Artificial Intelligence.
 The four-year, full-time program, accredited by the Chinese Ministry of Education, will confer graduates a Bachelor’s degree in Artificial Intelligence.
-The inaugural cohort started attended classes since September 2023.
+The inaugural cohort started attending classes in September 2023.
 Students would attend courses at the Chang’An University campus in Xi’an, with some courses taught by professors-in-residence from EPITA.